Model Validation Using Mutated Training Labels: An Exploratory Study: Results

+We also observe that \tech, CV and test accuracy have similar inflection points, yet \tech is more responsive to depth changes, especially when the model overfits due to large depths.
+This observation indicates that \tech provides further information to help tune maximum depth when CV and test accuracy are less able to distinguish multiple parameters.
 In particular, if a developer uses grid search to select the best maximum-depth ranged between 5 and 10, we find that grid search suggests depths of 8, 6, 9 in three runs for the cancer dataset, which are over-complex and unstable.
 Similar results are observed for other small datasets.
-With \tech, its decrease trend in this range indicates that there is a simpler model with comparable predictive accuracy but better robustness to label noise.
+With \tech, its decrease trend in this range indicates that there is a simpler model with comparable predictive accuracy but better resilience to label mutation.

-\textbf{Dropout Rate for CNN.} To check the influence of dropout rate for deep learning models, we use four dropout rates ($0.2, 0.4, 0.6, 0.8$) to classify the mnist and cifar datasets.
-We use CNN models coming from Keras documentation\footnote{https://keras.io/} for the two datasets.
-Validation accuracy is calculated with 60\% training data and 40\% validation data.

-Figure~\ref{fig:cnnparameter} shows the results.
-For mnist, the \tech scores for dropout rates 0.8, 0.6, 0.4 are high, approaching 1.0.
-For cifar, the scores are lower, and decrease dramatically when the dropout rate is 0.4.
-When the dropout rate is 0.6, \tech has the largest value, where validation and test accuracy also witness a turning point.
-One can still observe that test accuracy increases very slowly after 0.6.
-We discuss the benefits and cost for the minor increase in Section~\ref{sec:discussions} and Figure~\ref{fig:paradox}.

-When the dropout rate is zero, test accuracy remains high, but \tech gives low scores in our experiments, indicating that the model is easily biased by incorrect labels.
-This signals that the model contains unnecessary capacity, which is consistent with the recent `winning lottery ticket' hypothesis~\cite{frankle2018lottery} of neural networks: there may exist a subnetwork with comparable test accuracy.
-Previous work~\cite{Yu_2018,han2015deep,hu2016network} also found that deep neural networks can contain significant redundancy.
-The extra capacity may not seriously affect test accuracy under the current training data, yet it may make deep networks computationally expensive and memory intensive~\cite{hu2016network,frankle2018lottery}.
-Such over-capacity also elevates the risk of a successful data attack on the learners.

 \textbf{C and gamma for SVM.} In SVM, the gamma parameter defines how far the influence of a single training example reaches; the C parameter decides the size of the decision boundary margin, behaving as a regularisation parameter.
-In a heat map of \tech scores as a function of C and gamma, the expectation is that good models should be found close to the diagonal of C and gamma~\cite{sklearnersvm}.
+In a heat map of \tech scores as a function of C and gamma, the expectation is that good models should be found close to the diagonal of C and gamma~\citep{sklearnersvm}.
 Figure~\ref{fig:rq2svm} presents the heat map for cross validation and \tech for two datasets.
 We do not use a hold out test set to ensure sufficient training data.
 The upper left triangle in each sub-figure denotes small complexity; the bottom right triangle in each sub-figure denotes large complexity.
 In both cases, \tech gives low scores.